Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Intelligence, Wisdom, or Charisma.
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
-- **Skills:** Arcana.
-If you already have proficiency in Arcana, you double your proficiency bonus when you add it to an Arcana check.
-If you already do so, you can add 1d4 to any Arcana check you make.
+- **Skills:** Choose one from Arcana, History, Medicine, or Religion.
+You gain proficiency in that skill.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Phylactery
 At 21st level, you perform a ritual to kill your living body and trap your soul within a phylactery.
 You are now an Undead.